nursahketene/tech_fridays/js_training/JsTraining.md

 "P" Which is a paragraph container and stands for parapraph

+"A" Which is a link and stands for anchor tag

 And many more…

 ******

-Each time you insert a new tag it acts like a box
+Each time you insert a new tag it acts like a box.
-It will take a new line and will be under one another unless you specify it with javascript.
+It will take a new line and will be under one another unless you specify it with javascript or css to do something else.

 But not all of the html tags are for division and space control.
 Some of them are about making the text italic or bold.
 Those tags do not take space just modify the content within the tag or modify the document itself.